davidgyoung/ningo-ios/NingoSdk/README.md

 ## Building a Universal Framework

 When you build the SDK through XCode, by default it will generate a framwork for either the simulator or for iOS devices, and you won't be able to use the same framework binary for both.
-In order to build a universal framwork that works on both the simulator and on iOS devices, build the NingoSDK-Universal target, then get the output NingoSDK.framwork from the `./Output/NingoSdk-Debug-iphoneuniversal/NingoSdk.framework` folder.
+In order to build a universal framwork that works on both the simulator and on iOS devices, build the NingoSDK-Universal target, then get the output NingoSDK.framework from the `./NingoSdk.framework` folder.

 ## Read Only and Read/Write Access